Today I’m sharing a “No Sew DIY Christmas Tree Tapestry” that was inspired by Anthropologie.

 I didn’t worry about making the back perfect. (who’s going to see it?)

-No sew is the way to go!!
-Unless you know how to sew…than you should sew. ;)
+No-sew is the way to go.
+Unless you know how to sew… then you should sew.

-But I don’t, so this is the way I go.
+But I don’t sew, so this is the way I go. lol

 I ironed the seams first as shown below…